ylipacbio/IsoSeq-3.0/README.md

 The info fields are:
 * strand: either + or -,  whether a read is forward or reverse-complement cdna,
 * fiveseen: whether or not 5' prime is seen in this read, 1 yes, 0 no
-* polyAseen: whether or not poly A tail is seen
+* polyAseen: whether or not poly A tail is seen, 1 yes, 0 no
-* threeseen: whether or not 3' prime is seen
+* threeseen: whether or not 3' prime is seen, 1 yes, 0 no
 * fiveend: start position of 5'
 * threeend: start position of 3' in read
 * polyAend: start position of polyA in read